sonicwangyue/learngit/readme.txt

 sonic
 My stupid boss still prefers SVN.

-create a new branch dev
+Creating a new branch is quick & simple